 First, a word on just what data you will be collecting.
 I would say that the key transactional data needed are who the driver is, the account numbers (truck #, trailer#), the product being weighed, date and time the truck weighed in and out, and the weight.

-As for methods, one common method is the low-tech way – by hand.
+As for methods, according to Irena’s Bookkeeping, one common method is the low-tech way – by hand.
 With this method, scale operators take the pile of duplicate tickets printed that day and hand it over it to a clerk or accountant, who manually keys the transactional data into a database or accounting system to generate invoices for what they bought or sold.

 Another method commonly used is use of several instruments that generate a transaction report by customer or commodity.
 A third method is downloading scale information from the scale onto a flash drive or USB and then taking the information inside for use by the accounting department.
 Then there are many software packages that connect directly to a personal computer – these may (or may not) export cleanly into accounting software.